shakeel-faiz/FF/002/01-srm.md

 ## How does SRM file work?

 SRM file is always generated when SNES games are played on SNES emulators e.g. ZSNES or Snes9x only if the game has a save functionality.
 This SRM file reflects the game state.
-So whenever the SRM file is loaded, it takes the player back to the state where the game was saved.
+So whenever the SRM file is loaded, it takes the player back to the state where the game was previously saved.